uweb/uw_wp_theme/README.md

 To make for a cohesive user experience, the page header for all blog-related pages will follow what is set for the posts page: featured image, title, and link.

 If enabled, breadcrumbs will show the blog page in the hierarchy before the home page.

+## Custom 404 page

+Customize the content on your site's 404 page.
+To use, select Appearance > Custom 404 page.
+Add your custom content to the "Custom 404 page content" section and check the box to "Enable custom 404 content".
+Your custom content will display on your site's 404 page between the heading "Not what you were expecting?" and the search bar.
+Uncheck "Enable custom 404 content" to remove it and use the default 404 page content.

+## Page Attributes

+In the Page Attributes panel on the right sidebar of the page editor, there are several ways to customize your page.

+* **Parent** - select the parent page of the current page.
+	* Hide from menu: check to hide the page from the sidebar menu
+* **Template** - select from the different page templates.
+[See examples](https://www.washington.edu/docs/shortcode-cookbook/page-layout-options/).
+* **Sidebar**
+	* No Sidebar - select to remove the sidebar from the page.
+This option is available for every page, including the home page.
+	* Hide Sidebar Navigation - check this box if you want to include a sidebar on the page not *not* the sidebar menu.
+* **Breadcrumbs** - check this box if you want to remove the breadcrumbs from the top of the content area of the page.
+* **Order** - enter a number in this box to change the display order of pages.
+Pages with the lowest number will display first. *Default*: 0.

 ## Navigation Menus